- Identify abiotic factors that impact plant growth

 Temperature and moisture are important influences on plant production (primary productivity) and the amount of organic matter available as food (net primary productivity).
 Net primary productivity is an estimation of all of the organic matter available as food; it is calculated as the total amount of carbon fixed per year minus the amount that is oxidized during cellular respiration.
-In terrestrial environments, net primary productivity is estimated by measuring the aboveground biomass per unit area, which is the total mass of living plants, excluding roots.
+In terrestrial environments, net primary productivity is estimated by measuring the above-ground biomass per unit area, which is the total mass of living plants, excluding roots (whose mass is very difficult to measure).
 This means that a large percentage of plant biomass which exists underground is not included in this measurement.
 Net primary productivity is an important variable when considering differences in biomes.
 Very productive biomes have a high level of aboveground biomass.

 Inorganic Nutrients and Soil